cinca-genetics/CourseraCourse4Week4/README.md

 # CourseraCourse4 (Week 4 and Week 5)

 ## Idea
-My idea/problem of choice is to focus on a particular neighbourhood in Toronto, Garden District, Ryerson.
+The Garden District Residents Association is worried about improving their resources.
+They want to organize a local festival with University of Toronto in Down Town Toronto and they are looking to avoid competition with local nightlife.
+They wish to have information about nightlife in the area of University of Toronto to decide the festival venue location.

+### Objective
+To find the number and location of nightlife spots 2km from University of Toronto.

+### Audience
+All the festival organisers.

 ## Technology Stack

-1. Python
+1. Python 3.6
 2. [Jupyter Notebook](https://jupyter.org/).
 3. [Folium](https://github.com/python-visualization/folium)
 4. [Foursquare API](https://developer.foursquare.com/)

 ## Data sources
+Foursquare offers a developer API and we'll be using its venue search functionality.
 I will use the [Foursquare API](https://developer.foursquare.com/) to solve this problem.
 Particularly, I will use the `search` endpoint, [listed here](https://developer.foursquare.com/docs/api-reference/venues/search/), querying by the query parameter `categoryId` and its value `4d4b7105d754a06376d81259`, corresponding to Nightlife Spots (see more [here](https://developer.foursquare.com/docs/build-with-foursquare/categories/).

+I did a quick test for nightlife spots near Toronto University (2km) and find it to be fairly accurate.

 I select the University of Toronto neighbourhood: